Luciana Lamothe (b.1975) is a visual artist working in sculpture, installation, photography, and video.

 By testing the resistance, ductility, flexibility and hardness of construction materials, Lamothe examines their maximum possibilities to demonstrate how the scope of a transformation process can lead to a new representation.
 In this sense, the technique Lamothe develops to “soften” or “fragilise” the metals and woods, is a non-traditional process of transformation, since it does not resort to conventional sculptural techniques.
 Her sculptures can be rigorous and strong depicting masculinity, and yet flexible and soft depicting femininity, allowing a transexuality of the constitutive materials employed.
 And is this same ambivalence of the materials, and the way they relate to the viewer, and the architecture of the exhibition space that can become descriptive terms of value of the constructed concepts of gender, the compelling and challenging sexual politics, and the patriarchal valuation of power and control ruling our society.

-Lamothe’s work has been exhibited in numerous shows worldwide including: Kunstraum Kreuzberg/ Bethanien, Berlin; CGAC, Santiago de Compostela; La Maison Rouge-Fondation Antoine de Galbert, Paris; Palais de Tokyo, Paris; Da Maré Museum, Rio de Janeiro; Museo del Barrio, New York; MAMBA, Buenos Aires; Fundación PROA, Buenos Aires; MNBA, Buenos Aires; Art Basel Miami Beach Meridians; and took part of 11th Lyon Biennial, Lyon; 5th Berlin Biennial, Berlin; 3rd Montevideo Biennial, Montevideo and will participate of the upcoming Vancouver Biennial (2021).
+She has been exhibited in numerous shows worldwide including Art Basel Miami Beach Meridians; Kunstraum Kreuzberg/ Bethanien, Berlin; CGAC, Santiago de Compostela; La Maison Rouge-Fondation Antoine de Galbert, Paris; Palais de Tokyo, Paris; Da Maré Museum, Rio de Janeiro; Museo del Barrio, New York; MAMBA, Buenos Aires; Fundación PROA, Buenos Aires; MNBA, Buenos Aires.

 She lives and works in Buenos Aires.